Paracetamol poisoning

 • Assessment of other drug and alcohol use should also be undertaken

-• If, after risk assessment, it is deemed safe to discharge a patient from hospital, but ongoing mental health or drug and alcohol needs are identified, the adolescent should be linked with appropriate services (see links below for services in the State of Victoria).
+• If, after risk assessment, it is deemed safe to discharge a child or adolescent from hospital, but ongoing mental health or drug and alcohol needs are identified, they should be linked with appropriate services

 Victoria